developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 * Android(KitKat and above platform only)
 * Windows Mobile
 * Windows CE
-* Zebra Devices Only(Scanners on Symbol Technologies' devices)
+* Zebra devices only (scanners on Symbol-branded devices)

 ###decodeFrequency